yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 ## Add a database to an existing replication

-Note that, although you don't need to create objects on the target during initial setup, when you add a new database to an existing replication configuration, you _do_ need to create the same objects on the target.
-If source and target objects don't match, you won't be able to add the database to replication.
+Note that, although you don't need to create objects on the target when adding tables to an existing replication configuration, for YSQL, if a table is missing on the target, xCluster Replication must copy the entire database.
+By adding the objects to the target, you can potentially avoid a full copy.

 To add a database to replication, do the following: